opencollective/opencollective/CONTRIBUTING.md

 # Questions

-If you have any questions, reach out to us on [Slack](https://slack.opencollective.com) or [Gitter](https://gitter.im/OpenCollective/OpenCollective).
+If you have any questions, reach out to us on [Slack](https://slack.opencollective.com).

 # Credits